I think we all agree; book burning is a terrible idea. Pretty much anywhere, any time.

 We need to inoculate ourselves, not immaculate our environments.

-This is how modern Catholic authors live.
+This is how modern faith-inspired authors live.
 We celebrate the true, the good, and the beautiful, wherever we find it.
 We don’t give in to a terror of contagion, and consign weak books or misunderstood novels or conflicted ideas to the fire.

 We don’t agree with witch hunts, and book burnings.